 This area in Phang Nga Province is almost entirely flat.
 Thick, verdant jungle with plenty of old-growth trees is the overall theme.
 Several small creeks with cool water make hiking comfortable.
 Plus, riparian areas (areas beside a river or stream) tends to offer the most biodiversity.

 Walking beside majestic limestone karst cliffs is a big part of the attraction.
 There are a few caves and stunning cave-like features as well as springs coming out of the rock.
 One unique spring produces a lovely waterfall.

 During the spring months, there is a lot of wild edible fruit available.
 There is always something in the plant kingdom to eat.
 Various gingers, mushrooms, and leafy plants offer year-round wild dining.

 There is at least three days’ worth of hiking in the particular patch of jungle.
 If you walk each of these at a steady pace, they are about five hours in length.
-This can be shortened and it will take longer if you are on a survival-centric trip as you will be learning different survival skills along the way.
+This can be shortened and it will take longer if you are on a survival-centric trip as you will learn different survival skills along the way.